ljason0220/heating-load-prediction/README.md

-# News-Article-Shares-Prediction
- Linear Regression ML learning
+# Simple Linear Regression ML project

+End goal: predict number of shares of an article on Mashable.com
+Dataset source info can be found in OnlineNewsPopularity.names

+### Looking for good predictive attributes

 | Package | Version |
 | --- | --- |